patri45/md2html-blog-manager/README.md

 ## 4. Updates

+2021/1/15 **change files affected by different commands** next aim: fix the structure and layer problems.
+This script should have been split into different modules and designed for 4-layers directory.

 2021/1/11 **major functions of operating .md repository completed** finish search `?` add`+` open file `/` enter dirs`>` commands